An interactive beatboard for writers — organize scenes, track characters, and see your story at a glance.

 Toggle Show Card Details to display or hide library tags on each scene card.

-Use the Size slider in the board header to scale cards larger or smaller.
+Use the Zoom slider in the board header to scale cards larger or smaller.

 Up to 10 steps.
 You can also use Ctrl Z to undo, Ctrl Y to redo.

-Choose from five color schemes: Ivory, Slate, Studio, Ocean, and Sunset.
+Choose from five color schemes: Cream, Slate, Studio, Ocean, and Sunset.
 Your choice applies across all projects.

-Click Export in the board header to download the current project as a .json file — a full backup you can restore or share at any time.
+Use File > Export as JSON to download the current project as a .json file — a full backup you can restore or share at any time.

 Click the ? button to enter help mode.
 Hover any highlighted area for a plain-English description of what it does.

-Click Report in the board header to open the report dialog.
+Use Create > Generate Report to open the report dialog.
 Choose a type, select which sections and options to include, and click Generate Report — a print-ready page opens in a new tab.
 Character, Location, Theme, and Misc Items reports can optionally include the notes you've added to each library item.

 | Report | What it shows |